 Request for an invite to use Serene for free here.

 Google Drive: If you’re not using Google Drive (and all the other free services associated with it), then you’re not utilizing some of the best free resources out there.

 Applications such as Google Docs and Google Sheets are both a dupe for the ever-popular Microsoft Word and Microsoft Excel.
 You can even create presentations for free on Google Slides.

 However, unlike the medley of applications available from Microsoft Office, Google Drive allows people from different computers to edit and collaborate on presentations, documents, and even spreadsheets together.
 Making it the perfect tool for collaboration when you’re working remotely.

 WECARE™: Working from home can be overwhelming.
 Especially when you’re a HR personnel - since it is out of your usual comfort zone.
-Enter: WECARE™, a workforce management system that aims to help you remove as much paperwork as possible.
+Enter: WECARE™, a great HR workforce management system that aims to help you remove as much paperwork as possible.

 A. Automated Payroll System: The automatic computation of wages based on customer requirements.

 B. Time Clock, Attendance, and Leave Tracking: To help you keep track of all the hours clocked in by your employees.

 C. Claims Expense Management